awsdocs/amazon-ecs-developer-guide/doc_source/ecs_run_task_ec2.md

     For more information, see [Amazon ECS Task Placement](task-placement.md)\.

-1. \(Optional\) To send command or environment variable overrides to one or more containers in your task definition, or to specify an IAM role task override, choose **Advanced Options** and complete the following steps:
+1. \(Optional\) To send command, environment variable, task IAM role, or task execution role overrides to one or more containers in your task definition, choose **Advanced Options** and complete the following steps:
+**Note**
+If you will be using the parameter values from your task definition there is no need to specify overrides\.
+These fields are only used to override the values specified in the task definition\.

-   1. For **Task Role Override**, choose an IAM role that provides permissions for containers in your task to make calls to AWS APIs on your behalf\.
+   1. For **Task Role Override**, choose an IAM role for this task to override the task IAM role specified in the task definition\.
 For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.

-      Only roles with the **Amazon EC2 Container Service Task Role** trust relationship are shown here\.
+      Only roles with the `ecs-tasks.amazonaws.com` trust relationship are shown here\.
 For more information about creating an IAM role for your tasks, see [Creating an IAM Role and Policy for your Tasks](task-iam-roles.md#create_task_iam_policy_and_role)\.

-   1. For **Task Execution Role Override**, choose an IAM role that provides permissions for containers in your task to make calls to AWS APIs on your behalf\.
-For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.
+   1. For **Task Execution Role Override**, choose a task execution role to override the task execution role specified in the task definition\.
+For more information, see [Amazon ECS Task Execution IAM Role](task_execution_IAM_role.md)\.

-      Only roles with the **Amazon EC2 Container Service Task Execution Role** trust relationship are shown here\.
-For more information about creating an IAM role for your tasks, see [Creating an IAM Role and Policy for your Tasks](task-iam-roles.md#create_task_iam_policy_and_role)\.

    1. For **Container Overrides**, choose a container to which to send a command or environment variable override\.
       + **For a command override:** For **Command override**, type the command override to send\.
 If your container definition does not specify an `ENTRYPOINT`, the format should be a comma\-separated list of non\-quoted strings\.
 For example: